fischpo/Capra-Cleaver/README.md

 # Possible solutions for issues in video
-While the videos are successfully cleaved most of the time , there may be times when it doesn't work.
+While the videos are successfully cut most of the time , there may be times when it doesn't work.

+This is due to the fact that the cut needs to be at keyframes.

 If there is some delay between removed parts of a video then either change the timestamps by a few seconds or change the value of `avoid_negative_ts` in settings.

 If the cleaved videos are of incorrect timestamp then try adjusting the timestamps by a few seconds.

 Incorrect timestamp / Delay may also be caused by subtitles in a video so try cleaving without the subs.

-# License

-This is licensed under GPL-3.0-or-later.
-Check out [License](https://github.com/Mushroom-po/Capra-Cleaver/blob/main/LICENSE) for more info.